w3f/polkadot-wiki/docs/glossary.md

 ## Soft Fork

-A backwards compatible change to client code which causes upgraded clients to start mining a new chain.
+A backwards compatible change to client code that causes upgraded clients to start mining a new chain.
 Requires a "vote-by-hashrate" of majority of miners in order to enact successfully.
 Soft forks are considered temporary divergences in a chain since non-upgraded clients do not follow the new consensus rules but upgraded clients are still compatible with old consensus rules.

 ## Staking

-The act of bonding tokens (for Polkadot, DOTs) which are put up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
+The act of bonding tokens (for Polkadot, DOTs) by putting them up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
 Validators and nominators stake their DOTs in order to secure the network.